telerik/ajax-docs/controls/tagcloud/data-binding/binding-to-datatable,-dataset-or-dataview.md

 ---
 title: Binding to DataTable, DataSet or DataView
-page_title: Binding to DataTable, DataSet or DataView | UI for ASP.NET AJAX Documentation
+page_title: Binding to DataTable, DataSet or DataView | RadTagCloud for ASP.NET AJAX Documentation
 description: Binding to DataTable, DataSet or DataView
 slug: tagcloud/data-binding/binding-to-datatable,-dataset-or-dataview
 tags: binding,to,datatable,,dataset,or,dataview